telerik/xaml-docs/controls/radmap/features/information-layer/pin-points.md

 	</telerik:RadMap>
 {{endregion}}

-Here is a snapshot of the result.
+Here is a snapshot of the result:

 ![](images/RadMap_Features_PinPoints_01.png)